Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 ## **#4 Updated Hazard Handelling (October 4th):**
 The initial hazard handelling implemented in the processor at the point of writing was not suffecient to deal with all RAW hazards that arise in the **memory** stage.
 This is due to an assumption about the value that was to be written back to a register not holding true for a subset of the implemented instructions.
 This lead to incorrect values being forwarded from the **memory** stage back to the **execution** stage.
 A more comprehensive review of this issue can be foun in [Challenges section #2](#2-unexpected-hazards-october-4th).

+## **#5 Changing name convention of branch modules (January 7th):**
+Adding branch prediction lead to more complex logic with branching, meaning that more than the branch decoder was needed.
+Therefore, I decided to change the name of the branch decoder to the Branch Resolution Unit, as it is what resolves if a branch is correct or not.
+I initially called the module that took in the prediction, as well as the resolved branch result, and ultimately determined the value of PCSrc as the prediction decoder, however, I decided to rename it to the Branch Control Unit.
+I believe that this makes everything a lot more clear.